imbossdev/ds-algo-practice/README.md

 - [✅]If the interviewer is giving you advice/tips/hints.
 Follow them
 - [✅]Space time tradeoffs: Hastables usually solve this a lot of the times.
 You use more space, but you can get a time optimization to the process.
 In programming, you often times can use up a little bit more space to get faster time And always remember: Communicate your thought process as much as possible.
 Don’t worry about finishing it fast.
 Every part of the interview matters

-Arrays:
+Arrays: are considered objects.
-are considered objects.
-It can be fixed(fixed size when init) or dynamic(automatically grow when reaches a threshold, ArrayList)
+ - It can be fixed(fixed size when init)
+ - dynamic(automatically grow when reaches a threshold, ArrayList)